WillCaton2350/Gesture-Tracking/README.md

 # Gesture-Tracking
-Hand tracking in python and opencv
+Hand tracking in python and opencv.
-The landmarks are now behind a bounding box
+The landmarks are now behind a bounding box.
+Ai computer vision feature.